Sources for Finding Professional Help with Alzheimer's

-If you or your spouse is a veteran it is always worth a call to the VA to learn about your benefits.
+If you or your loved one is a veteran it is always worth a call to the VA to learn about your benefits.
 I have the most success when I ask to speak directly with a social worker.
 They are familiar with the necessary paperwork, eligibility criteria, and benefits.
-Also, the VA is able to clearly communicate these things with those affected by Alzheimer's.

-The most helpful benefit that I help people with Alzheimer's apply for is called the Aid and Attendance benefit, which provides funding for veterans to use for eldercare.
-Other ways the VA may be able to help include immobility equipment respite care, and adult day care.
+The most helpful benefit that I help people with Alzheimer's apply for is called the Aid and Attendance Benefit, which provides funding for veterans who utilize the eldercare network.
+Other ways the VA may be able to help include immobility equipment respite care, and adult daycare.

 Online support groups and forums are often frequented by professionals and other caregivers who can provide useful tips on activities of daily living such as lifting, bathing, toileting, and feeding.